rozlynboutin/microbiome_helper/16S-tutorial-for-CCBC.md

+# Introduction

+This tutorial is designed to walk you through a typical 16S rRNA gene sequence analysis.
+It makes particular use of the [QIIME](http://qiime.org) toolkit.
+Throughout the tutorial text the command output is hidden in a collapsible tab.
+You can make use of this if your system is having issues running the VirtualBox so that you can still follow along.
+Output files of interest are described and highlighted (e.g., __`example.txt`__) after each command.

+__Author__: Michael Hall

+__Based on the MicrobiomeHelper tutorial by__: Gavin Douglas

+__Last Edited__: Spring 2016 for CCBC, Toronto

+#Requirements

+*Basic UNIX skills (This is a good introductory tutorial: http://korflab.ucdavis.edu/bootcamp.html) *Microbiome Helper VirtualBox (install it and ensure it is working, and be sure to give it ~2.5GB of RAM!)
+*Tutorial Data

 ## Data Set

 In this tutorial, we are using 189 faecal samples from  [_Host lifestyle affects human microbiota on daily timescales_](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4405912/) (David *et al.*, 2014).
 These samples were taken from one subject over the course of These samples were taken from one subject over the course of a single year.
 For the purposes of this live tutorial, only a subset (1,500) of the sequences from each sample is used.